How to Build a Corner Shelf From Reclaimed Wood

 Finally give the whole corner shelf a good hand sanding with fine paper until you are satisfied with the finish then apply your choice of polish or wax, I personally used a clear paste wax with natural carnauba wax called Trewax on my corner shelf it is soft and works into the wood very easily without leaving a gooey mess.

-As I said at the start of this lens I love building these pieces and every one is different from the last.
+As I said at the start of this hub I love building these pieces and every one is different from the last.

 I really hope that I have inspired someone somewhere to have a go at building their own unique piece of furniture whether it be a corner shelf or table or whatever it doesn`t really matter just have a go and you will probably surprise yourself.